 To help you get the ideas flowing, we have created a list of 10 locations you can try when photographing models on your next outdoor photoshoot.

 10 Outdoor Photoshoot Ideas:

 Using the beach as your location offers an array of options for your shoot.
-For example, if you are shooting at a tropical beach in Florida, you will have crystal clear waters and beautiful sand.
-For a beach on the west coast in California, the landscape will have mountains in the distance, rocks to climb on and elevation that will offer depth.
+For example, if you’re shooting on a tropical beach in Florida, you’ll have crystal clear waters and beautiful sand.
+For a beach on the west coast of California, the landscape will have mountains in the distance, rocks to climb on, and elevation that will offer depth.

 2. Open Field

 Another great idea for outdoor shooting is to use the landscape of an open field.
 In this situation, you want a field that is flat and long, in order to create perspective and depth in your images.
 This can be a place with budding green grass or even a field full of flowers.
 Just make sure there is a vast space to place your subject.

 When shooting in an open field, you should focus on creating different lengths between you and your model.
 Compose up-close portraits, full body shots with a small distance between you two, and then increase the distance to have your model immersed in the landscape.
 Since an open field does not have distracting surrounding elements, capture a range of perspectives.
 This means you can have your subject lay down on the grass or you can angle upward to capture more of the surrounding sky.

 Using elements and places in your city is a great way to create creative portraits.
 The cafe scene is a popular idea for many photographers who want their images to be infused with a storytelling element.
 Cafes and coffee shops can be found in every city and most have some visually aesthetic appeal such as a unique design or color scheme.

 Additionally, coffee shops and cafes allow for various methods of composition.
 Your subject can be seated, standing, inside the cafe, through the window, or out on the terrace – the possibilities are endless.